-40: Macky's Dream Team: Starting Batters - Milton RESNICK Henri MATISSE Chaim SOUTINE Bram VAN VELDE Georges BRAQUE Vincent VAN GOGH REMBRANDT Van Rijn Camille COROT Clyfford STILL Fra ANGELICO Bench - Alberto GIACOMETTI Alice NEEL Philip GUSTON Robert DE NIRO Sr Lois DODD Larry POONS Milton AVERY Any JAPANESE, CHINESE, EGYPTIAN or ROMANESQUE artist ever, the BARBIZON SCHOOL Willem deKOONING Leland BELL Giorgio MORANDI Joan MIRO Fairfield PORTER BALTHUS
+40: Macky's Dream Team: Starting Batters - Milton RESNICK Henri MATISSE Chaim SOUTINE Bram VAN VELDE Georges BRAQUE Vincent VAN GOGH REMBRANDT Van Rijn Camille COROT Clyfford STILL Fra ANGELICO Bench - Alberto GIACOMETTI Alice NEEL Philip GUSTON Robert DE NIRO Sr Lois DODD Larry POONS Milton AVERY Any ROMANESQUE artist ever, the BARBIZON SCHOOL Willem deKOONING Leland BELL Giorgio MORANDI Joan MIRO Fairfield PORTER BALTHUS

 39: A key chapter in my self-mythology began one day in November 1975.
-I was then a stoner art student who had a part time job selling tropical fish, recently girlfriend-less on grounds of adultery (hers, not mine for once), still lived at home and was, in every way, going nowhere.
+I was a stoner art student with a part time job selling tropical fish, recently made girlfriend-less on grounds of adultery (hers, not mine for once),who still lived at home and who was, in every way, going nowhere.

 “The boy looked At Johnny.
 Johnny wanted to run but the movie kept movin’…” It was Land from the first album by Patti Smith.
 I stood there all attention, all ears.
 She was talking to me: